Explore the Agenda

 • Managing sensitive conversations around eligibility, timelines, and uncertainty in lifelimiting pediatric conditions

-3:45 pm Fireside Chat: Delivering Expanded Access for High-Complexity and One-Time Therapies
+4:15 pm Fireside Chat: Delivering Expanded Access for High-Complexity and One-Time Therapies

-Director, US Medical Affairs, Strategy, Multiple Myeloma, Kite Pharma Inc
+Director Medical Affairs, Kite Pharma Inc

 Senior Associate - Clinical Trial Management, Kite Pharma Inc